afunnydev/tinysociety/content/articles/2018-08-30-weight-restrictions-for-a-tiny-house-on-wheels.md

 listing:
   title: Weight Restrictions for a Tiny House on wheels
   description: >-
     Worried about the weight of your tiny house on wheels?
-Or you don’t have any idea what weight restrictions it has!
+Well, you should be because the weight of your tiny house can make a huge difference!
   image: /img/weigh-your-tiny-house.jpg
 likes: '21'
 categories: